codewitch-honey-crisis/Luthor/README.md

 ## Lexer array format

-Luther arrays come in two flavors: Range arrays and non-range arrays.
+Luthor arrays come in two flavors: Range arrays and non-range arrays.
 This is so the smallest possible array and matching code can be used for the situation.
 Sometimes range arrays end up smaller, sometimes non-range arrays end up smaller, especially for simple expressions without a lot of character sets.

 Range arrays are always even in length.
 Non range arrays are always odd in length, and may be padded with a trailing -1 element to enforce that.